wandera/1password-client/README.md

 ## Basic Usage
-Currently fully tested on MacOSX
+Currently fully tested on Mac OS.

 On first usage users will be asked for both the enrolled email, secret key and master password.
+Mac OS users will also be prompted with installation windows to ensure you have the latest version of `op`.

-For all following usages you will only be asked for master passwords.
+For all following usages you will only be asked for a master password.

-You will be given 3 attempts and then pointed to reset password documentation or restart your kernel.
+You will be given 3 attempts and then pointed to reset password documentation or alternatively you can restart your kernel.

 No passwords are stored in memory without encryption.